-Guinea pigs are popular kid's pets for several good reasons but this doesn't mean they are indestructible.
-Unfortunately, broken guinea pig legs are seen much too often by exotics vets and these injuries are often due to accidents involving children.
-There are, however, other reasons why a guinea pig can get a leg injury and some of them are very preventable but if you find yourself with a guinea pig that has a potentially broken leg, there are things you can still do to help your pocket pet.
+Guinea pigs are popular kid's pets for several good reasons, but this doesn't mean they are indestructible.
+Unfortunately, broken guinea pig legs are seen far too often by exotics vets and these injuries are often due to accidents involving children or problems with the guinea pig's cage or toys.
+If you find yourself with a guinea pig that has a potentially broken leg, there are things you can still do to help your pocket pet.

 Simple fractures are broken bones with no skin wounds so the bone has not broken through the skin layer.
 Where the break is located and how long it has been broken will determine the treatment plan.
 Fractures can also be broken down into more specific types that your veterinarian may reference such as oblique, compound, compression, and others.

 Compound fractures can be more severe than a simply fracture since they are more than just a broken bone.
 These fractures have a wound or swelling of blood under the skin called a hematoma associated with them or the bone may even be protruding through the skin.
 Compound fractures are at a higher risk of getting infected than simple fractures because of this break in the skin layer.

 How Do Guinea Pigs Break Legs?